vanhoangkha/Networking-fundamentals/Day22_Spanning_Tree_Protocol_Part2.md

 - ROOT / DESIGNATED PORTS remain STABLE in a FORWARDING state
 - NON-DESIGNATED PORTS remain STABLE in a BLOCKING state
-- LISTENING and LEARNING are TRANSITIONAL states which are passed through when an interface is activated, or when a BLOCKING PORT must transition to a FORWARDING state due to a change in network topology.
+- LISTENING and LEARNING are TRANSITIONAL states which are passed through when an Giao diện is activated, or when a BLOCKING Cổng must transition to a FORWARDING state due to a change in Mạng Cấu trúc mạng.

 **1) BLOCKING / STABLE**

 - NON-DESIGNATED PORTS are in a BLOCKING state
 - Interfaces in a BLOCKING state are effectively disabled to prevent loops
-- Interfaces in a BLOCKING state do NOT Send/Receive regular network traffic
+- Interfaces in a BLOCKING state do NOT Send/Receive regular Mạng traffic
 - Interfaces in a BLOCKING state do NOT forward STP BPDUs
 - Interfaces in a BLOCKING state do NOT learn MAC ADDRESSES